How to Use Diagram Info Shape?

 - Click OK to return to the diagram.

-- Let's make use of a Diagram Info Shape to display the diagram description and Version (Project Management) on the diagram.
-From the diagram toolbar, drag Diagram Info out and drop it onto the diagram.
+- Let's use a Diagram Info Shape to display the diagram description and Version (Project Management) on the diagram.
+From the diagram toolbar, drag Diagram Info and drop it onto the diagram.

-- Let's add a row into the Diagram Info Shape.
+- Let's add a row to the Diagram Info Shape.
 Right-click on the shape and select Add Item from the popup menu.

 - Let's fill in the version number.
-Instead of hard coding the version, you can retrieve it dynamically with the use of variable.
-Double click on the adjacent cell and enter ${pmVersion}.
+Instead of hard-coding the version, you can retrieve it dynamically using a variable.
+Double-click on the adjacent cell and enter ${pmVersion}.

-- Click on the background of diagram to confirm editing.
-You can see 2.0 is shown:
+- Click on the background of the diagram to confirm editing.
+You can see "2.0" is shown:

 List of Available Variables